 How long does it take to get rid of Mange in cats?

 The length of the recovery of a cat from Mange depends on how severe the condition is.
 If it is a mild condition, cats can get rid of Mange in a few weeks with good treatment.
-However, if cats have experiences hair loss and even nasty skin infections, it can take two to three months to recover fully.
+However, if cats have experienced hair loss and even nasty skin infections, it can take two to three months to recover fully.